 - Rest: It sounds simple, but your busy lifestyle might prevent you from resting as much as you should.
 Avoid the activities that aggravate your symptoms.
-You may still be able to walk, run or train gently.
+You may still be able to walk, run, or train gently.
 Take time off from doing lunges, running up hills, jogging on uneven surfaces, or climbing stairs.
 It could take up to six weeks or longer for this type of injury to heal.

 - Piriformis syndrome massage: Any time you loosen the muscles surrounding the sciatica, you’ll relieve some pressure.
 Massage and foam rolling also help break up the connective tissue that pinches the nerve.
-Plus, it enhances circulation in the tight muscle and aids healing.
+Plus, it enhances circulation in the tight muscles and aids healing.

 - Ice: Applying ice to the muscle relieves inflammation and pressure on the sciatica.
-Even though the pain might extend down the back of your leg and up your low back, you should apply the ice to the affected buttock.
+Even though the pain might extend down the back of your leg and up your lower back, you should apply the ice to the affected buttock.

-- Physical therapy: Several stretches and exercises can improve your mobility, reduce pain, balance out your muscles and enhance healing.
+- Physical therapy: Several stretches and exercises can improve your mobility, reduce pain, balance out your muscles, and enhance healing.
 Rehabilitation techniques help you regulate your balance, coordination, strength, and flexibility.